awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-stop.md

    You can view the pipeline execution status in the execution history view and the detailed history view\.

+## Stop an Inbound Execution \(Console\)<a name="pipelines-stop-inbound-console"></a>

+You can use the console to stop an inbound execution\.
+An inbound execution is a pipeline execution that is waiting to enter a stage where the transition has been disabled\.
+When the transition is enabled, an inbound execution that is `InProgress` continues to enter the stage\.
+An inbound execution that is `Stopped` does not enter the stage\.

+**Note**
+After an inbound execution has been stopped, it cannot be retried\.

+If you do not see an inbound execution, then there are no pending executions at a disabled stage transition\.

+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

+   The names of all pipelines associated with your AWS account will be displayed\.

+1. Choose the name of the pipeline for which you want to stop the inbound execution, Do one of the following:
+   + In the Pipeline view, choose the inbound execution ID and then choose to stop the execution\.
+   + Choose the pipeline and choose **View history**\.
+In the execution history, choose the inbound execution ID and then choose to stop the execution\.

+1. In the **Stop execution** modal, follow the steps in the section above to select the execution ID and specify the stop method\.

+   Use the get\-pipeline\-state command to view the status of the inbound execution\.
+See [View inbound execution status \(CLI\) ](pipelines-view-cli.md#pipelines-executions-inbound-cli)\.

 ## Stop a pipeline execution \(CLI\)<a name="pipelines-stop-cli"></a>

 To use the AWS CLI to manually stop a pipeline, use the stop\-pipeline\-execution command with the following parameters: